-World-class instruction in a unique, historic, subarctic community.
+World-class instruction in a unique, historic, subarctic community

-Surrounded by the beauty and mystic of Dawson City, Yukon University's Visual Arts certificate offers intimate class settings, integrated approaches to studio and academic practices, and the fundamental skills required to pursue a Bachelor of Fine Arts (BFA) degree.
+Surrounded by the beauty of Dawson City, the Yukon School of Visuals Arts' certificate program offers intimate class settings, integrated approaches to studio and academic practices, and the fundamental knowledge and skills required to pursue a Bachelor of Fine Arts (BFA) degree.
+The Yukon School of Visual Arts is governed through a partnership between Yukon University, the Dawson City Arts Society, and Tr'ondek Hwech'in First Nation.